marijnh/Eloquent-JavaScript/04_data.md

 This means that ((braces)) have _two_ meanings in JavaScript.
 At the start of a ((statement)), they start a ((block)) of statements.
 In any other position, they describe an object.
-Fortunately, it is rarely useful to start a statement with a curly-brace object, so the ambiguity between these two is not much of a problem.
+Fortunately, it is rarely useful to start a statement with an object in braces, so the ambiguity between these two is not much of a problem.

 {{index undefined}}